Habromys schmidlyi

 Habromys schmidlyi, sometimes known as Schmidly's deer mouse, is a species of rodent in the family Cricetidae found only in Mexico.
-Its natural habitat is cloud forest in the Sierra de Taxco, on the border of Guerrero and Mexico states, above 1,800 meters elevation.
+Its natural habitat is cloud forest in the Sierra de Taxco, on the border of Guerrero and Mexico states, at elevations between 1800 and 2400 m.
+It is a nocturnal species, and is thought to be omnivorous.

+H. schmidlyi is a small species within its genus, measuring 72 to 78 mm in length with a 72 to 89 mm tail.
+Adults weigh 10 to 15 g.
+It is a cinnamon to reddish brown coloured rodent with black ears, a dark, hairy tail, white underparts and brownish hindfeet.

 The name "Schmidly's deer mouse" is ambiguous, as it is shared by another species, Peromyscus schmidlyi.